keikai/doc/dev-ref/Control_Components.md

     <spreadsheet showFormulabar="true"/>
 ```
 ## Context Menu
 When a user right click on a cell, keikai pops up a context menu.
-The `showContextMenu` attribute controls context menu's visibility, and it only accepts boolean literal.
+The `showContextMenu` attribute controls context menu's visibility, and it only accepts boolean values.

 Default: `false`